Kurento/kurento/source/Developer_and_Programmer_Guide.rst

 Examples
 --------

-This section provides two examples of the *Stream Oriented GE Kurento* platform.
+This section provides two examples of the *Kurento* platform.
 Both examples implement a *MediaPipeline* composed by a *PlayerEndPoint* connected to a *Filter* and generating a media flow through an *HttpEndpoint*.
 The main difference between these two example